Knowsley Hall shootings: Shootings

 After Stallard's killing, Lady Derby also heard Stuart, who is thought to have heard the first shots and come to investigate, enter the smoke room and say "no".
 He pleaded for his life, noting that he had a wife, to which Winstanley told him "I will look after your wife" before shooting a burst of fire.
 Stuart made for the locked door to the second library but was hit by a second burst of fire and killed.
 He was struck by five bullets in the head, chest, and abdomen, and the police surgeon thought that all bar one would have been fatal alone.
 The police determined that 17 shots had been fired in the smoke room, all from a position near the door to the first library.
 They thought seven had been directed at Lady Derby and five each at the butlers.

 After killing the two men, Winstanley moved to the first-floor hall where he met William Sullivan, Lord Derby's valet.
 Sullivan had heard the shots from the second floor and moved to investigate.
 Sullivan asked Winstanley what he was doing, but he did not answer, instead asking Mitchell and another housemaid, watching from the floor above, to come down.
 When the housemaids refused, Sullivan ran downstairs to the ground floor, pursued by Winstanley.
 On reaching the ground floor, Winstanley opened fire, wounding Sullivan in the hand with one of eleven shots.
 Sullivan collapsed into the entrance to the lift shaft, and Winstanley was aiming at him when other staff arrived on the scene.

-The housekeeper, Turley, tried to calm Winstanley down.
-He told her he had killed Stallard, Stuart, and Lady Derby (Note: Winstanley mistakenly thought he had killed Lady Derby and expressed surprise when he was later told that she survived her injuries.) but would not hurt the female staff.
+The housekeeper, Kilda Turley, placed herself between Winstanley and Sullivan and tried to calm the shooter down.
+Winstanley told her he had killed Stallard, Stuart, and Lady Derby (Note: Winstanley mistakenly thought he had killed Lady Derby and expressed surprise when he was later told that she survived her injuries.) but would not hurt the female staff.
 Turley made to call for the police, but Winstanley threatened to shoot her if she did.
 In the meantime, Lady Derby's lady's maid, Doxford, had found her and called the police from an upstairs telephone at 8:45 pm.
 Winstanley went to his room on the ground floor to get his coat, and the chef, Dupuy, tried to reason with him.
 Dupuy tried to seize the gun as they walked down a corridor to the exit.
 Winstanley struck him over the head with it, causing nine rounds to discharge into the wall.
 Dupuy was only lightly wounded in the head.
 Winstanley then left the house.